HugoBothaMD/naip-ssast/README.md

 When running with defaults, please download the SSAST-Base-Frame-400 model in the [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models) section of the original SSAST github.
 The code is compatible with other model types, but has not been tested with them.

-The environment must include the following packages, all of which can be downloaded with pip:
+The environment must include the following packages, all of which can be downloaded with pip or conda:
-* opencv-python
 * albumentations (has not yet been tested in GCP environment)
 * librosa
 * torch, torchvision, torchaudio
+* tqdm (this is essentially enumerate(dataloader) except it prints out a nice progress bar for you)

 If running on your local machine and not in a GCP environement, you will also need to install:
 * google-cloud